Cash Harmon Television: Founders: Don Cash and Bill Harmon

-Harmon had worked producing on Broadway and also television in his native US, before coming to Australia in 1961 producing shows for local entertainers including Limb, Barry Crocker, Dave Allen and Don Lane.
+Harmon had worked producing theatre for Broadway and also television in his native US, before coming to Australia in 1961 producing shows for local entertainers including Limb, Barry Crocker, Dave Allen and Don Lane.

-Having both had much experience in the television industry, although they had never worked together, Cash and Harmon had been brought to Australia by NLT.
+Even though both had much experience in the television industry, they had never worked together, Cash and Harmon had been brought to Australia by NLT.

 Productions

-The Cash-Harmon company made popular situation comedy series The Group in 1971 for Seven Network.
-It was written by author turned future Number 96 screenwriter David Sale and featured several actors who would go on to appear in Number 96.
+The Cash-Harmon company made situation comedy series The Group in 1971 for the Seven Network.
+Much of it was written by television writer and author turned future Number 96 screenwriter David Sale and featured several actors who would go on to appear in Number 96.

-In 1972 Cash Harmon responded to the Ten Network's request by Ian Holmes for an Australian series equivalent to British soap opera Coronation Street.
-Enlisting the services of David Sale, who created the general outline and the original characters, Cash-Harmon came up with Number 96.
+In 1972 Cash Harmon responded to the Ten Network's request by head of drama Ian Holmes for an Australian series equivalent to British soap opera Coronation Street.
+Enlisting the services of Johnny Whyte who had previously been a screenwriter for that series and David Sale, who created the general outline and the original characters.

+Cash-Harmon came up with Number 96.
 The serial began on-air in March 1972 in an evening timeslot and was an instant hit.

-Cash Harmon Television used a regular team of writers on its projects including David Sale, Johnny Whyte, Lynn Foster, Ken Shadie and Eleanor Witcombe.
+Cash Harmon Television used a regular team of writers on its projects including Whyte, Sale and others such as Ken Shadie, Eleanor Witcombe and Lynn Foster.

 Cash became ill in November 1972 and died in January the following year.
 However the company continued under the same name with his wife Nancy Sales Cash now serving as co-producer.

 Cash Harmon created a feature film version of Number 96 in late 1973.
 With just a single program in production, the company attempted to expand in late 1974 by launching a new daily serial, this time for the Nine Network.
 The new show, The Unisexers, was created by Number 96 scriptwriter Anne Hall and used several other current Number 96 writers including Johnny Whyte and Derek Strahan.

 The early evening timeslot of The Unisexers meant that the writers were restricted in what content they could include, with much of the adult Number 96-style action forbidden.
 The Unisexers debuted in February 1975 but proved to be a ratings disaster.
 It was quickly cancelled and was taken off the air after only three weeks and 15 half-hour episodes had been screened.

 In 1976, several attempts to spin off new situation comedy series from Number 96 failed; subsequently, with Number 96 cancelled in 1977, Cash Harmon Television was dissolved.

 Several former employees later collaborated on Network Ten soap Arcade in 1980.
 Arcade was a critical and popular failure and abruptly cancelled after 30 episodes, although 50 episodes had been produced.